 By 1959, the Westport Madrigal Singers had grown to twenty members.
 Under Mrs. Kimball’s direction, for several years the group’s spring concert performances were for the benefit of the Westport Unitarian Church’s building fund.
 In the 1960s they served as strolling minstrels at the American Shakespeare Festival in Stratford, sang for the Shakespeare Institute at the University of Bridgeport, and performed for local school children.
 In the 1970s and 1980s they performed at Wave Hill and St. Stephen’s Church in New York City, Schroon Lake in the Adirondacks, Music Mountain in the Litchfield Hills, Friends of Music in Westport, Five Mile River Recital Series in Rowayton, as well as Connecticut Public Television.
 Since 1988, under various conductors, the group has performed at the Arcady Music Festival in Maine and the South Norwalk and Westport First Night Festivals.
 The group has also been featured on Paragon and Time Warner Cable television broadcasts.

 Continuing its tradition of commitment to quality performance, the group changed its name to Southern Connecticut Camerata in 2009.
 Although specializing in early a cappella chamber choral music, SCC's repertiore spans the past four centuries, including compositions and arrangements from recent periods, some of which is performed with instrumental accompaniment.
 SCC performed for the first time with the Norwalk Symphony Orchestra in 2011.

-In April 2017, SCC celebrated its 60th season—and honored its roots—with a concert of music inspired by Italian madrigals over six centuries.
+In April 2017, SCC celebrated its 60th season with a concert of music inspired by Italian madrigals over six centuries.